-Kevin was born in Chicago, Illinois, but currently resides in Needham Massachusetts.
-He is a freshman at Harvard University, where he plans to concentrate in History of Art and Architecture.
-Kevin reads fiction for the Harvard Review and is on the poetry board of the Harvard Advocate.
-He is also a classical music DJ for 95.3 FM, WHRB Cambridge.
+Kevin is a junior at Harvard University, where he concentrates in History of Art and Architecture.
+He reads fiction for the Harvard Review and is blog editor of the Harvard Advocate.
+Kevin was born in Chicago, Illinois, and currently resides in Needham, Massachusetts.

 Jim Kates is a poet, feature journalist and reviewer, literary translator and the president and co-director of Zephyr Press, a non-profit press that focuses on contemporary works in translation from Russia, Eastern Europe and Asia.

 Lewis is an essayist and translator who writes frequently on European literature.
 She was recently awarded a PEN Translation Fund grant and an NEA grant for her translation of the Austrian writer Alois Hotschnig’s short stories.

 David retired from the Boston Globe in 2009 after 33 years as editor and writer.
 In 2011 he received a PhD in editorial studies, with a dissertation in the writings of Alistair Cooke, from the Editorial Institute at Boston University.